vmware-tanzu/tanzu-dev-portal/content/guides/hiring-a-designer/index.md

 ---

 We highly recommend your product team be a [balanced team](/learningpaths/application-development/balanced-teams) made up of a product manager, designer, and some number of engineers.
 Sometimes, however, your team may not have a dedicated designer who is able to help think through user experiences, [facilitate and synthesize research](/practices/research-synthesis), and develop designs for the team to implement—but it may want one.
-This guide will is meant to help teams who’d like to bring on a design contractor or vendor and need help interviewing, evaluating, and onboarding a designer once hired, but aren’t sure how to go about doing that.
+This guide will help teams who’d like to bring on a design contractor or vendor and need help interviewing, evaluating, and onboarding a designer once hired, but aren’t sure how to go about doing that.

 _If you need help convincing your team or leadership to contract with a designer on a time & materials vs. fixed-deliverable basis, check back soon for our upcoming blog post on **Advocating for Outcome-Oriented Vendor Contracts** for tips on how to approach this conversation._